luisbocanegra/linux-guide-split-audio-ports/README.md

   - `0,0` Speakers (also handles microphones)
   - `0,2` Headphones

+### 4.2 Create the profile

 Now create the file `/usr/share/alsa-card-profile/mixer/profile-sets/my-profile.conf` and adapt it to your system according to the comments

 ```ini
 ; This will let alsa generate automatic profiles (e.g internal speaker + microphone)